Full spoilers for Outlander Season 8, including the final-season storyline around Frank’s book, King’s Mountain, and Jamie’s fate.

 Why Frank is such a powerful source of pressure

 For Jamie, Frank has never just been Frank.
-He has also always carried the visual echo of Black Jack Randall, which means every interaction is haunted before it even begins.
+He has also always carried the visual echo of Black Jack Randall.
+That means every interaction is haunted before it even begins.

-That’s why the scene lands.
-It doesn’t just move plot.
-It changes the weather..
+That is why the scene lands.
+It does not just move plot.
+It changes the weather.

 Does Frank’s book prove Jamie will die?